Events in JDK 1.1 : Java Glossary

 2. anonymous class reference

-You create a reference to a anonymous inner class object then in a separate step, feed that to the addListener method.
+You create a reference to an anonymous inner class object then in a separate step, feed that to the addListener method.
 I prefer this to (1) because it is easier to proofread and SlickEdit beautifier renders it without excessive indentation.
 You have the option of reusing a Listener on several components.
-You can also collect all your listener logic in one place separate from the GUI logic which makes it easier to maintain.
+You can also collect all your listener logic in one place separate from the GUI (Graphic User Interface) logic which makes it easier to maintain.
 This is the style I most commonly use personally.

 3. named inner class reference